-- 2. Proof of availability: The Board of Adjustment shall require a plat, deed, and any other proof necessary to show that required parking space, if located off the premises it serves, is controlled by and available to the applicant for a building permit. (amended 7/18/24) - 3.
+- 2. Proof of availability: The Board of Adjustment may require a plat, deed, and any other proof necessary to show that required parking space, if located off the premises it serves, is controlled by and available to the applicant for a building permit. - 3.
 Surfacing of parking, loading, and unloading spaces: Parking, loading, and unloading spaces and the access thereto shall be surfaced in a manner adequate to eliminate dust and mud.

-1040 Drive-Through Stacking Requirements (added 7/18/24)
+1040 Drive-Through Stacking Requirements